ioannouE/bio-colouration/docs/getting-started/overview.md

 # Overview

-Welcome to **Phenoscape**, a comprehensive framework for analyzing organismal colour patterns using artificial intelligence.
-This project focuses on understanding colour pattern variation within and between bird species through advanced machine learning techniques.
+**Phenoscape** is a comprehensive framework for analyzing organismal colour patterns using artificial intelligence.
+This project focuses on understanding colour pattern variation within and between biological species through modern machine learning techniques.

 ## What is Phenoscape?